Last Updated on November 18, 2020

 If the family is stressing you out, just remember that drinking is, at best, a temporary fix.
 A better option is to find a new family.
 Preferably one that has a killer family chocolate cake recipe.

-If someone questions your decision to not drink, you can list activities that are easier to do sober, including:
+If someone questions why you’re staying sober through the holidays, you can list activities that are easier to do sober, including:

 - moving around

 - doing impressions of your most annoying coworkers